 We have discussed in previous tutorials how Simple Aperture Photometry works.
 We choose a set of pixels in the image and sum those to produce a single flux value.
-We do this for every image as a function of time to produce a light curve.
+We sum the same pre-selected pixels for every image at each time slice to produce a light curve.

 The Kepler Data Pipeline produces an aperture, which is used by default by lightkurve.
 However, there are some cases where you might want to produce your own aperture.
 The field may be crowded, or you may wish to change the aperture size to change the relative contribution of the background.
 K2 data generally needs larger apertures than the default pipeline mask.
 Lightkurve offers tools to select pixels programmatically.

 First, let's load a target pixel file.
-Let's choose KIC 6679295.
-This is a Kepler planet canidate.
+Let's choose Kepler planet canidate KIC 6679295.
 We'll use the

 search_targetpixelfile function to download every target pixel file available for each quarter of this data set.